Weekly Judicial Update - July 20, 2026

 During President Trump's first four years in office (2017-21), the U.S. Senate confirmed 234 federal judges that he nominated, including 3 Supreme Court justices; 54 judges to the appellate courts; 174 judges to the district courts; and 3 judges to the Court of Int'l Trade.

-The following table shows current composition of U.S. appeals courts based on Republican and Democratic Presidential judicial appointments:
+The following table shows current composition of U.S. appeals courts based on Republican and Democrat Presidential judicial appointments:

 |